TekaMesfinAbel/MITemergingnotes/group_norms.md

 # 🌟 Our Group Norms

+## ✨ Summary
+Our group norms emphasize **availability**, **trust**, **inclusivity**, and **adaptability** as cornerstones of effective collaboration.
+Trust is built through reliability, empathy, and accountability, fostering both cognitive and affective connections.
+Clear communication, respect, and time management ensure productive teamwork, while flexibility allows us to adapt to individual needs and project demands.
+Leadership is approached collaboratively, and norms evolve to maintain relevance, supported by thorough documentation and consistent standards.

+---

+## 📋 Group Norms

 ### 🕒 Availability
-We will ensure availability by committing to being accessible from afternoon to early evening in our local time zones, which aligns with **7 am to 1 pm EST**.
+- **We will ensure availability** by committing to being accessible from afternoon to early evening in our local time zones, which aligns with **7 am to 1 pm EST**.

-### 🤝 Trust and Respect
+### 🤝 Trust
+- **Cognitive Trust**:
-- We will build and maintain trust by valuing each other’s contributions and resolving conflicts collaboratively.
+  We will consistently deliver quality work, meet deadlines, and communicate effectively.
+Reliability and competence will form the foundation of trust in each other’s abilities.
-- Trust will be cultivated through **reliability**, **empathy**, and **respect** for diverse perspectives.
-- Group members who fall behind will be supported with **patience** and **encouragement**.
+- **Affective Trust**:
+  We will cultivate trust by building personal connections through empathy, active listening, and support during challenges.
+Transparency, constructive feedback, and approachability will be key.
+- **Addressing Damaged Trust**:
+  Mistakes will be acknowledged with sincerity, responsibility will be taken, and open communication will be used to restore confidence.

+### 💬 Discussion & Debate
+- **We will balance discussion and debate** by using each appropriately:
+  - *Discussion*: For collaborative brainstorming, sharing diverse perspectives, and fostering inclusivity.
+  - *Debate*: For resolving disagreements or evaluating competing ideas.

+### 🙌 Respect
+- We will ensure **mutual respect** by actively listening, giving constructive feedback, and recognizing contributions.
+- Disrespect, such as interruptions or dismissive behavior, will be avoided to maintain a positive group dynamic.

-### 🌈 Inclusivity
+### 🌍 Inclusivity
-We will foster inclusivity by:
-- Creating an environment where **all voices** are heard and valued.
-- Respecting **diverse perspectives** and communication styles to ensure everyone feels included.
+- **We will foster inclusivity** by creating an environment where all voices are heard and valued.
+Respect for diverse perspectives and communication styles will ensure everyone feels included.

-### 🔄 Flexibility and Adaptability
+### 🔄 Flexibility & Adaptability
-- We will remain mindful of **individual circumstances** and adjust as necessary.
-- Group norms will evolve with project demands and feedback to ensure they meet the team’s needs.
+- **We will remain flexible** by adjusting to individual circumstances and evolving group norms as needed.
+Feedback and project demands will guide these changes.

-### 📢 Clear Communication
+### 📢 Communication
-- Use effective tools for communication:
+- **We will prioritize clear communication** through:
-  - **Slack** for quick updates.
+  - Slack for quick updates.
-  - **Email** for formal documentation.
+  - Email for formal documentation.
-  - **Virtual meetings** for discussions and decision-making.
+  - Virtual meetings for discussions and decisions.
-- Set clear agendas for meetings to ensure focus.
-- Encourage **open discussions** during ideation and debates.
+- Agendas will keep meetings focused, and open discussions will encourage collaboration.

 ### ⏰ Time Management
-- Respect meeting schedules and deadlines:
+- **We will respect schedules and deadlines** by:
-  - Meetings will include a **10-minute waiting period** for late arrivals.
+  - Allowing a 10-minute grace period for late arrivals.
-  - Pre-set agendas will maximize productivity.
+  - Using pre-set agendas for productive meetings.
-- Members will come prepared with completed tasks before meetings to ensure efficient collaboration.
+  - Coming prepared with completed tasks.

 ### 🗳️ Decision-Making
-- Strive for **consensus** whenever possible.
-- If disagreements arise, use **majority votes** to make decisions.
-- Document all major decisions for transparency and share them in a centralized repository.
+- **We will strive for consensus** and use majority votes when disagreements arise.
+- Major decisions will be documented and shared transparently.

-### 🛠️ Task Division and Collaboration
+### 🛠️ Task Division & Collaboration
-- Divide tasks fairly using a "divide and conquer" approach to ensure equal contribution.
+- **Tasks will be divided fairly** using a "divide and conquer" approach to ensure equal contributions.
-- Respect contributions regardless of task complexity.
+- Progress will be tracked to maintain accountability, and contributions will be respected regardless of task complexity.
-- Track progress to maintain accountability.

-### 🌟 Leadership and Roles
+### 🔗 Leadership
-- Leadership may be assigned to oversee progress and meetings, or responsibilities may be shared equally among members.
-- This will depend on the group’s **preference** and **needs**.
+- **We will handle leadership flexibly** by assigning leaders as needed or sharing responsibilities among all members.

-### ❤️ Conflict Resolution
+### 💡 Conflict Resolution
-- Address conflicts with **openness** and **empathy**.
-- Acknowledge mistakes and focus on **collaborative resolutions**.
-- Restore trust through accountability and open dialogue.
+- **We will address conflicts with openness and empathy**, focusing on collaborative resolutions.
+Mistakes will be acknowledged, and trust will be restored through accountability and dialogue.

-### 🌱 Norm Evolution
+### 🚀 Norm Evolution
-- Recognize that group norms may need to change as the team grows and adapts to challenges.
+- **We will review and adapt norms** regularly as the team grows and challenges arise to keep them relevant and effective.
-- Regular reviews will be conducted to ensure norms remain relevant and effective.

-### 📚 Documentation and Coding Standards
+### 📝 Documentation & Coding Standards
-- Ensure thorough documentation of all contributions, decisions, and progress.
+- **We will maintain thorough documentation** of contributions, decisions, and progress.
-- Use consistent templates for notes and comments.
+- Coding standards will include consistent templates and camelCase naming conventions for variables and functions.

-- Adopt **camelCase** for variable and function names to ensure coding consistency.
+---